harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed an issue resolving secrets via `<+secrets.getValue("my_secret")>` used in container-based step groups in a Deploy stage.
 (CDS-77793, ZD-49391, ZD-49763, ZD-49838, ZD-50014)

 - Fixed an issue where step templates used in stage templates were being resolved into steps automatically.
-With this fix, the Add Variable button in Template Studio (similar to Pipeline Studio) is disabled for any referenced child template.
-However, Add Variable is not disabled for creating, updating, or deleting pipeline variables in a pipeline template or stage variables in a stage template.
+With this fix, the **New Variable** button in Template Studio (similar to Pipeline Studio) is disabled for any referenced child template.
+However, **New Variable** is not disabled for creating, updating, or deleting pipeline variables in a pipeline template or stage variables in a stage template.
 (CDS-77739, ZD-49520, ZD-49737)

-- Users can now open remote pipelines imported from Git even when there are errors in the YAML, to visualise the errors and change branch if needed.
+- Users can now open remote pipelines imported from Git even when there are errors in the YAML.
 (CDS-77505, ZD-49446, ZD-50346)

 - Previously, you could not re-run a pipeline from a stage that failed as part of a looping strategy.
 With this fix, **Re-run from Last Failed Stage** pre-selects the last stage that failed as part of a looping strategy.
 This behavior applies even if the stage failed with a conditional execution set to Always execute this stage.
 (CDS-77463)